Free Alternatives to Caslon

 What is the best free alternative to Caslon?

-Libre Caslon Text is the best free alternative to Caslon with 88% similarity.
+Libre Caslon Text is the best free alternative to Caslon with a FontAlternatives similarity score of 88%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Is there a free version of Caslon?

 There is no official free version of Caslon.
-However, Libre Caslon Text is available under the OFL-1.1 open-source license and offers 88% visual similarity.
+However, Libre Caslon Text is available under the OFL-1.1 open-source license and achieves a FontAlternatives similarity score of 88%.
 It includes 2 weights and supports latin, latin-extended.

 What Google Font looks like Caslon?

 The Google Fonts most similar to Caslon are Libre Caslon Text, EB Garamond.
-Among these alternatives, Libre Caslon Text offers the closest match at 88% similarity with 2 weights for design flexibility.
+Among these alternatives, Libre Caslon Text offers the closest match with a FontAlternatives similarity score of 88% and includes 2 weights for design flexibility.

 Can I use Libre Caslon Text commercially?